arminc/k8s-platform-lcm/README.md

 ### Issues

 * AWS ECR "602401143452" which does not allow to list tags so it's not possible to get the latest version.
 (ECR uses basic auth)
+* Docker Hub Image names that have an . will not work properly because assumption is made that . means there is an url which is not the case with Docker Hub

 ## Example output